Koshu lacquered deer leather Koshu inden

 General Production Process

-- 4. Sewing/Finishing For both the lacquer application and sarasa techniques, the patterned Inden leathers are cut to shape and chamfered to thin the edges before sewing into the final product.
-Hand stitching is carefully carried out along the edge of any uneven urushi patterned surface.
-Light hammering is used to shape the item and leather is sewn on the reverse side along with the fitting of snaps, zippers and any leather fittings.
-Each item is meticulously inspected and only items of the highest quality are awarded the inden label and shipped.
+- 4. Sewing/Finishing For both the lacquer application and sarasa techniques, the patterned leather is cut to the shape of the design, rounded out to thin the edges, and sewn into the final piece.
+Hand stitching is carefully carried out along the edge as the Japanese lacquer patterned surface is uneven.
+Light hammering is used to shape the item, leather is sewn on the reverse side, and snaps, zippers or any other necessary parts are attached.
+Each item is meticulously inspected and only the highest quality pieces are awarded the inden label and shipped.
 With the production of Koshu lacquer deer leather smartphone cases and other daily use accesories, inden is loved by people of all ages.

 Where to Buy & More Information